Environmental engineering as it relates to the development of technologies to produce clean water by treating contaminated water.

 The NIW petition recognized the beneficiary’s expertise in developing illumination sources for in-flight measurement of aero-optic flows using laser-induced breakdown sparks is an important contribution to the Air Force’s overall effort to develop airborne directed-energy weapons.
 The beneficiary’s I-140 petition and I-485 Adjustment of Status applications were approved in 206 days.

-Senior Scientist who works in the fields of materials science, materials physics of complex metal oxides, and energy.
+Works in the fields of materials science, materials physics of complex metal oxides, and energy.

 USCIS approved a petition for a Senior Scientist whose research targets important and fundamental questions in the area of thin film growth and the physics of functional metal oxide materials.
 This scientist’s development of new materials and processes has resulted in two registered U.S. patents, two receipted and pending provisional patents, and three patent submissions.

-Research Scientist – Reliability engineering specifically related to the cyber security of critical infrastructures.
+Reliability engineering specifically related to the cyber security of critical infrastructures.

 Petitioner’s research is focused on the detection of adverse attacks against critical power grid infrastructures.
 He identifies malicious behavior in Advanced Metering Infrastructure (AMI).
 AMI is a set of communication networks utilized by utility companies to connect millions of smart meters.
 Petitioner has been able to diagnose problems arising in the detection of misbehaviors in power grid security maintenance and strengthen the system against terrorist acts aimed at the control networks.
 He is responsible for the development of the first comprehensive threat model for AMI as well as a complete specification-based intrusion detection system.